Superalgos/Superalgos/README.md

 Being able to set up multiple backtesting operations allows you to segment your data set as you may consider appropriate, for instance, creating sessions to test only on odd months, every three or six months, or in a more random-like arrangement.

-The system provides enough flexibility to accommodate different baacktesting criteria and styles.
+The system provides enough flexibility to accommodate different backtesting criteria and styles.
 It is up to you how to set it up.

 # Forward Testing and Live Trading